dsteyn44/comic_craze_MS3/README.md

 ### Content

 -   Not all content was written by the developer.
-Some of the content such as the synopsis of the comic books were taken from the wewbsite [League of Comic Geeks](https://leagueofcomicgeeks.com/) as well as [Comics database](https://www.comics.org/).
+Some of the content such as the synopsis of the comic books were taken from the website [League of Comic Geeks](https://leagueofcomicgeeks.com/) as well as [Comics database](https://www.comics.org/).

 -   Psychological properties of colours text in the README.md was found [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)

 ### Media

--   Freep
+-   All media was taken from either WikiPedia,  or the websites of [League of Comic Geeks](https://leagueofcomicgeeks.com/) as well as [Comics database](https://www.comics.org/).

 ### Acknowledgements